superbeppe98/develop-and-deploy-windows-applications-on-google-cloud/1_Introduction_to_Google_Cloud.md

 [Back to Syllabus](/README.md#course-syllabus)

 ## Learning Objectives

-- Location of IBM Cloud Datacenters
-- Account Type and Support Plans
-- Billing and Usage
-- The Cost Estimator
-- Identity and Access Management
-- IBM Cloud Console
-- IBM Cloud CLI
+- Understand the services in Google Cloud
-- IBM Cloud Shell
+- Create Windows VMs in Google Cloud
 <br>

-## High Level Overview
+## What is Google Cloud?
 Hi I'm Eoin Carroll, a Technical
 Curriculum Developer in Google Cloud.
 What exactly is Google Cloud?
 How is it organized?
 And what makes it unique?
 In this module, we'll